-Kids of the Wild loves publishing children’s articles about their adventures or experiences in nature.
-It encourages them to get outdoors into the wild and also to practice their writing skills and get published where all the family can read!
+Kids of the Wild loves publishing children’s writing about their outdoor adventures or experiences in nature.
+It encourages them to get outdoors into the wild and also to practice writing skills and get published where all the family can read!

 This month’s post is a little different, a work of fiction about animals and adventure that the very imaginative Adriana has written for us.
 It is particularly special because Adriana is Italian – she spent 3 years in the UK where she has clearly mastered the language – and has now returned to Italy, perhaps to pursue a career as an author?!